cssobral2013/acari-sans/README.md

   - MAJOR: 0-9 figures now have horizontal terminals by default
   - MINOR: Improved Cyrillic in Light/LightItalic masters

+* November 14, 2025 Version 1.092
+  - Synced font from Stefan Peev's fork
+  - Added some more Latin support
 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.